P3t0331/secure-coding-principles-project/README.md

 Input Options:
 • left – If necessary, pad input with zero bits from left (default)
 • right – If necessary, pad input with zero bits from right.

+Format: Array

+Output options:
+• 0x – Represent bytes as a 0x-prefixed hex number (e.g., 0xff; default).
+• 0 – Represent bytes as a decimal number (e.g., 255).
+• a – Represent bytes as characters (e.g., 'a', '\x00').
+• 0b – Represent bytes as 0b-prefixed binary number (e.g., 0b11111111).
+• { or } or {} – Use curly brackets in output (default).
+• [ or ] or [] – Use square brackets in output.
+• ( or ) or () – Use regular brackets in output.
 ```
 ## Examples
 ```